 Due to her outstanding initial contribution in support of DHS she was asked to contribute to the testing of the advance spectroscopy portal monitors and various radiation detection systems.
 As a result of this most recent contribution she has traveled to testing facilities throughout the country to perform measurements, advice and supervise testing methods.
 She is currently leading the development of technical capability standards for DHS.

 Dr. Pibida is recognized at the international level for her expertise in metrology and radiation detection measurements.
-She is the convener of the International Electro Technical Commission (IEC) Technical Committee 45 Working Group B15 for development of standards for detection of illicit traffic of radiological and nuclear materials and for Working Group 9 for nuclear instrumentation.
-She is a co-author of more than 80 scientific publications in peer reviewed journals and wrote more than 20 reports and plans for testing the of radiation detection systems for homeland security.
-She has been invited to give presentations at the different agencies including the IAEA.
+She is the convener of the International Electrotechnical Commission (IEC) Technical Committee 45 Working Group B15 for development of standards for detection of illicit traffic of radiological and nuclear materials and for Working Group 9 for nuclear instrumentation.
+She is a co-author of more than 80 scientific publications in peer reviewed journals and is the author of more than 40 reports and plans for testing of radiation detection systems for homeland security.
+She has been invited to give presentations at conferences, agencies and national and international organizations.
 She has significantly contributed to the development of more than 20 documentary standards for both the ANSI/IEEE and IEC.
 As chair of the ANSI N42 committee she helped implement the transition from ANSI to the IEEE.

 Dr. Pibida was a Finalist for the Samuel J. Hayman Service to America Medals (the Sammies) in 2019, she was awarded the U.S. Department of Commerce NIST William P. Slichter.
 Award in 2016, the Arthur S. Flemming Award and the Army Achievement Medal for Civilian Service in 2012.
 In 2018 she was Elected Council Member of the National Council on Radiation Protection and Measurements (NCRP).